-Sarah duPont will participate in a panel discussion with experts on topics concerning responsible jewelry metals and gems sourcing after a screening of Amazon Aid’s documentary about illegal gold mining and related deforestation, mercury contamination and poisoning, at the The Chicago Responsible Jewelry Conference.
+Sarah duPont will participate in a panel discussion with experts on topics concerning responsible jewelry metals and gems sourcing after a screening of Amazon Aid’s documentary about illicit and unregulated gold mining and related deforestation, mercury contamination and poisoning, at the The Chicago Responsible Jewelry Conference.

 With increasing concern about the negative impact on the environment and indigenous people from mining activities globally, and consumer awareness rising about the prevalence questionable supply chains for many luxury goods, including popular and prized jewelry metals and gems, many professionals in the jewelry industry want more than ever to learn more about being able to prove and certify their product lines as ‘responsibly sourced.’

 Co-Founder CIAMO, Founder Amazon Aid Foundation; Nigel Pitman, Senior Conservation Ecologist, Chicago Field Museum; Susan Keane, Senior Director Natural, Resources Defense Council

 To register for the conference, River of Gold screening and reception after: https://www.chiresponsiblejewelryconference.com/register.html

 Creating a sustainable future